Overview of the NCP and Its Role

 f.
 Whether the consideration of the specific issue would contribute to the purposes and effectiveness of the Guidelines

-Because the parties accepted its offer of mediation and the mediation has concluded, the U.S. NCP brings this Specific Instance to a close with this Final Statement.
+Because of its decision not to offer mediation, the U.S. NCP brings this Specific Instance to a close with this Final Statement.
 We would like to thank all parties for their participation.

 David B. Sullivan